ton77v/gitbook_probe/detailed_changelog.md

 ### (2025-11-29) What’s new in **ROR 1.67.3**
 <details>
 <summary><strong>🐞 Fix</strong> (ES) Resolved index resolution compatibility issue with Elasticsearch 9.1.7</summary>
-This update fixes compatibility problems that occurred when using ReadonlyREST with Elasticsearch 9.1.7, ensuring proper index resolution functionality without requiring configuration changes.
+This update fixes compatibility problems that occurred when ReadonlyREST was used with Elasticsearch 9.1.7, specifically related to how indices are resolved and accessed.
+The fix ensures seamless operation with the latest Elasticsearch version by maintaining proper index resolution functionality.
 </details>

 ### (2025-11-13) What’s new in **ROR 1.67.2**